I finally did it.

 Last year, I half-used my textbook, wanting to get rid of it and yet not quite knowing what to do instead.
 It had been a year of feverish research, scrolling through blog posts late at night, reading opposing opinions and sometimes coming away more confused than ever.

 I knew at a gut-level there was a better way.
 Perhaps it was that years of being homeschooled had impressed the word textbook into my mind as a dirty word.
-My mother mostly eschewed traditional textbooks for subjects like history and language arts, as we were too busy reading real books– living books, as Charlotte Mason termed them.
+My mother mostly eschewed traditional textbooks for subjects like history and language arts.
+We were too busy reading real books– living books, as Charlotte Mason termed them.
 Drills, passages out of context, and multiple choice answers seemed like an oddity, as if one were being asked to study and label the parts of a bicycle instead of just getting on and riding it.

 Like most of you, I started with a thick textbook when I first taught high school Spanish.
 My formal background is Elementary Education, and I’d dabbled in TPRS when tutoring and teaching Spanish in younger grades.
 So when it came to teaching high school, it was me, my gut, and the textbook.
 And the internet.
 Thank goodness for the internet!